QuePlatform/QueEngine/README.md

 While the official `c2pa-rs` library is powerful, it is a low-level toolkit.
 QueEngine acts as an abstraction layer on top of it, providing:

-- **Safe Defaults:** Common operations like signing and verifying work out-of-the-box with sensible defaults.
+- **Safe Defaults:** Common operations like signing and verifying work out-of-the-box with secure, opinionated defaults.
 - **Powerful Configuration:** Exposes the full power of the underlying C2PA library through well-structured configuration objects, allowing advanced users to customize every aspect of the process.
 - **Clear Boundaries:** A clean separation between pure domain logic and concrete implementation details (the "adapter" pattern).
 - **Security & Stability:** Manages thread-safety for global settings and provides robust error handling to prevent panics from crossing FFI boundaries.